What is the best antenna system?

 of high gain JBX21WB antennas mounted to a horizontal boom and vertical tilter.

-centers.
-This assembly is then mounted on top of a horizontal rotator attached
+This assembly is then mounted on top of a horizontal rotator attached to the end

-to the end of a well supported mast.
-Mast recommendations are two 10 foot
+of a well supported mast.
+Mast recommendations are two 10 foot sections of mast

-sections of mast (20' total) with guy wires terminated at the top of mast just
+(20' total) with guy wires terminated at the top of mast just below the rotator.

 The parts you will need: